 You will also be required to wear a Mayo Clinic name badge, which will be provided at the start of the program.

 To participate in the Student Nurse Extern Summer Program you must:

-- Be currently enrolled in a program at a school of nursing accredited by the Accreditation Commission for Education in Nursing (ACEN, formerly NLN) or Commission on Collegiate Nursing Education (CCNE)
+- Be currently enrolled in a program at a school of nursing accredited by the CCNE (Commission on Collegiate Nursing Education) or the ACEN (Accrediation Commission for Education in Nursing, formerly NLN)

-- Be completing your junior year of a baccalaureate program in nursing and have completed two semesters of clinical nursing experience, or be completing your third semester (block 3) of an associate program in nursing and have completed three semesters of clinical nursing experience
+- Be completing your junior year of a baccalaureate program in nursing and have completed two semesters of clinical nursing experience by the start of the program

 - Be available for a full eight-week assignment